 What other considerations must you bear in mind when considering custody options for your grandchild?

-When it comes to deciding to raise your grandchildren as your children you need to consider whether or not you are in a financial place to do so.
-As we have gone over already in today's blog post there are available means for you to take advantage of as far as supplementing your income and supplementing the available resources to your family.
+When it comes to deciding to raise your grandchildren as your children, you need to consider whether or not you are in a financial place.
+As we have gone over already in today's blog post, there are available means for you to take advantage of supplementing your income and supplementing the available resources to your family.
 However, it would not be a good idea to take on responsibilities and then rely completely on government or private benefactor assistance.
-This is the same advice I would give to a newly divorced spouse who is choosing to take on financial responsibilities under the impression that his or her former spouse will be paying child support or special maintenance to him or her in the future.
+This is the same advice I would give to a newly divorced spouse who is choosing to take on financial responsibilities under the impression that their former spouse will be paying child support or special maintenance to them in the future.

 Next, you should consider whether or not your children are on board with your attempting to go through the courts to assume legal rights to Visitation or conservatorships regarding your grandchildren.
-If your child is on board with the decision and is willing to consent to you are doing so it may be a sign that you may not even have to go to court at all.
-For instance, if all you are wanting is formalized visitation rights with your grandchildren then you may be able to speak to your children and have an honest discussion about allowing you greater access to your grandkids.
-An honest discussion like this can go a long way it may be able to help you avoid having to go to court at all.
+If your child is on board with the decision and is willing to consent to you, it may be a sign that you may not even have to go to court at all.
+For instance, if all you want is formalized visitation rights with your grandchildren, then you may be able to speak to your children and have an honest discussion about allowing you greater access to your grandkids.
+An honest discussion like this can go a long way; it may be able to help you avoid having to go to court at all.

-However, if you are seeking formally to either gain conservatorships rights over your grandchildren or to outright adopt them then the consent of your grandchild's parents is very important.
-Yes, you can accomplish your goals in either direction without their consent but having parental consent in conservatorships or adoption proceedings makes life a great deal simpler for you.
+However, if you are formally seeking to either gain conservatorships rights over your grandchildren or to adopt them outright, then the consent of your grandchild's parents is essential.
+Yes, you can accomplish your goals in either direction without their consent, but having parental consent in conservatorships or adoption proceedings makes life a great deal simpler for you.

-Finally, you need to consider whether or not the circumstances of your case and situation line up to allow you to accomplish your goals.
+Finally, it would be best if you considered whether or not the circumstances of your case and situation line up to allow you to accomplish your goals.
 Keep in mind that it is not always straightforward for a grandparent to file an independent lawsuit seeking conservatorships rights over a grandchild.
-We discussed that topic briefly earlier in today's blog post but I would encourage you to contact an experienced family law attorney who has been able to help grandparents like yourself in the past.
-He or she can provide basic guidance and an interpretation of the relevant family laws in Texas before you file a lawsuit.
+We discussed that topic briefly earlier in today's blog post.
+Still, I would encourage you to contact an experienced family law attorney who can help grandparents like yourself in the past.
+They can provide basic guidance and an interpretation of the relevant family laws in Texas before you file a lawsuit.
 You may find that going through the courts is not the best option for your family and that another path would allow you to accomplish your goals more readily.

 Questions about the material contained in today's blog post?
 Contact the Law Office of Bryan Fagan

-If you have any questions about the material presented in today's blog post please do not hesitate to contact the Law Office of Bryan Fagan.
+If you have any questions about the material presented in today's blog post, please do not hesitate to contact the Law Office of Bryan Fagan.
 Our licensed family law attorneys offer free of charge consultation six days a week in person, over the phone, and via video.
-These consultations are a great way for you to learn more about Texas family law as well as the circumstances that are impacting your family currently.
+These consultations are a great way for you to learn more about Texas family law and the circumstances that are currently impacting your family.
 Our attorneys and staff are client-focused and are honored to serve our community in the family law courts of Southeast Texas.